Argument from religious experience: Alternate formulations

 American analytic philosophers Alvin Plantinga and William Alston developed arguments for accepting knowledge gained from religious experience based on drawing analogies with knowledge gained from sense experience.
 In both cases they apply their arguments to Christian religious experiences, but accept that they may equally apply to other religious experiences.

 Plantinga argues that just as the knowledge gained from sense experience is regarded as properly basic despite being unsupported based on foundationalism in the mould of Descartes, religious experiences should be accepted as providing properly basic knowledge of God.

 Alston argues that if sets of practices used to form beliefs produce conclusions that are coherent over time both internally and with other belief-forming practices, they should be accepted.
-He argues this is the only way our ordinary beliefs are justified, and that by the same criteria belief based on Christian religious experience is justified.
+He argues this is the only way our ordinary beliefs are justified, and that by the same criteria belief based on Christian religious experience is justified, even though by this logic the belief in any religion or deity is justified, for example the flying spaghetti monster.